Variation

 Variation is the degree to which the sequential outputs of a process or system differ.
 That is, it is a measure of how much the outputs of a process vary when the intent is to make them the same.

-Whether we can measure it or not, all processes are influenced by variation.
+Granted, the example in Figure 1 is a little contrived but it illustrates the point nonetheless.
+Whether we like it or not and whether we can measure it or not, all processes (even simple ones) are influenced by variation.
 Thus, at its core, the task of manufacturing products and delivering services is the task of understanding variation.
 It is the task of reliably and repeatedly producing parts, assemblies, and products that are, for all intents and purposes, the same.

 Two types of variation